What skills do employers want?

 Resilience

-This refers to your ability to deal with setbacks, and is something that graduate employers have increasingly started to consider.
+This refers to your ability to deal with setbacks, and graduate employers have increasingly started to consider it.
 How well do you cope with stressful situations or when something goes wrong?
 How do you react to unexpected changes or problems that occur during a project?

 You aren't expected to be unaffected by these events, but you need to be able to show that you react to them positively and are able to develop strategies to deal with them.